yokodotcool/yokodotcool.github.io/_posts/2013-12-30-why-arent-we-dancing.md

 {% assign wawd_posts = site.categories.wawd %}

 <p>
-    All {{ wawd_posts.size }} editions of WAWD, “remastered” for reading on this website.
+    {{ wawd_posts.size }} editions of WAWD, “remastered” for reading on this website.
 Ordered from latest to earliest:
 </p>

 <ul class="wawd-thumbnail-list">